2011 IIHF World Women's U18 Championship

 The 2011 IIHF World Women's U18 Championship was the fourth junior female world ice hockey championships.
-It was held from January 1 through January 8, 2011, in Stockholm, Sweden.
+It was held from 1 January through 8 January 2011, in Stockholm, Sweden.
 The championship was the Under-18 junior ice hockey edition of the women worlds, organized by the International Ice Hockey Federation (IIHF).

 Eight teams played in the top division, and six teams played in Division I.